-NMETH 520 Scholarly Inquiry for Nursing Practice (5)
+NMETH 520 Scholarly Inquiry for Clinical Informatics Practice (4)

-Analyzes conceptual, theoretical, ethical, and empirical knowledge as a basis for posing nursing research questions, identifying research designs, selecting sampling and data collection strategies, and proposing analytic methods to answer a research question, and evaluate completed research for its scientific adequacy and applicability to practice.
-Offered: AWSpS.
+Prepares students to evaluate completed research for scientific adequacy and applicability to clinical informatics practice.
+Students apply conceptual, theoretical, ethical, and empirical knowledge as a basis for posing clinical informatics research questions, identifying research designs, selecting sampling and data collection strategies and proposing analytic methods to answer a research question.
+Offered: Sp.

 NMETH 522 Data Management for Research Professionals (4)

 Surveys industrial strength data management, using techniques applicable to multi-center, longitudinal research trials with survey instruments.
 Involves challenges research professionals face as they graduate from a student project to a study with hundreds of cases, variables, multiple survey instruments and a staggered, repeated sampling protocol.
 Credit/no-credit only.

 NMETH 523 Project Management and System Analysis for Health Informatics (3)

 Application of methods of inquiry to develop a scholarly proposal through faculty-guided individual composition.
 Students select the project topic and complete the conceptual phase of proposal development to fulfill their project plan.
 Offered: A.

 View course details in MyPlan: NMETH 523

 NMETH 524 Healthcare Information Systems and the Electronic Health Records (3)

 Overview and analysis of healthcare informatics issues, including patient safety and Information Technology (IT), infrastructure, clinical systems, definitions and functions of EHR systems, IT leadership in healthcare organizations, informatics change management, including key user roles evaluating EHR and workflow changes.
 Offered: W.